 Mind charity launches first global inquiry into AI and mental health

-Mental health charity Mind is launching an inquiry after Google AI Overviews were exposed as giving people misleading health advice.
-The year-long commission will examine the risks and safeguards of AI and will gather evidence on the intersection of AI and mental health.
+Mental health charity Mind is launching an inquiry after Google AI Overviews were exposed in a national newspaper as giving people misleading health advice.
+The year-long commission, which follows an exclusive investigation by the Guardian, will examine the risks and safeguards of AI and gather evidence on the intersection of AI and mental health.
 The inquiry – the first of its kind globally – will bring together the world’s leading doctors and mental health professionals, as well as people with lived experience, health providers, policymakers and tech companies.
 Mind says it will aim to shape a safer digital mental health ecosystem, with strong regulation, standards and safeguards.

 People deserve safe, accurate information

-The Guardian shared comments from Dr Sarah Hughes, chief executive officer of Mind.
+The Guardian shared comments from Dr Sarah Hughes, chief executive officer of Mind, as she launched the inquiry.
 She said vulnerable people were being served “dangerously incorrect guidance on mental health”, including “advice that could prevent people from seeking treatment, reinforce stigma or discrimination and in the worst cases, put lives at risk”.
 Dr Hughes added: “People deserve information that is safe, accurate and grounded in evidence, not untested technology presented with a veneer of confidence.”

 Harmful process for people in distress

-In a separate article for The Guardian, Mind's information content manager Rosie Weatherley said: "I set myself and my team of mental health information experts at Mind a task: 20 minutes searching using queries we know people with mental health problems tend to use.
+In a separate article for the Guardian, Mind's information content manager Rosie Weatherley outlined the organisation's concerns in more detail.
+She said: "I set myself and my team of mental health information experts at Mind a task: 20 minutes searching using queries we know people with mental health problems tend to use.

 "None of us needed 20.
 Within two minutes, Google had served AI Overviews that assured me starvation was healthy.
 It told a colleague mental health problems are caused by chemical imbalances in the brain.
 Another was told that her imagined stalker was real, and a fourth that 60% of benefit claims for mental health conditions are malingering.
 It should go without saying that none of the above are true.